 The administrator of the platform can thus legitimately intervene at any time and delete accounts, ideas or comments when improper use is noticed or messages contains profanity.

 What we've seen multiple times in practice in our 80+ platforms, is that the platform input is strongly auto moderated due to downvotes sinking ideas down the default order.
 In practice, we've had no problems on our platforms in that respect.

-- Another thing: administrators of the platforms get admin digests of the inputted content in their mailbox.
-These digest also serves to notify admins of new content weekly.
+Administrators of the platforms get admin digests of the submitted content in their mailbox.
+These digests also serves to notify admins of new content weekly.

 Furthermore, it is of course also possible to flag each idea as spam (both as registered user and as administrator) and you can indicate the reason why you want to identify an idea as spam.
 The Terms & Conditions are therefore an important filter today to prevent improper use.